 - Quality Assurance Process

 - Leadership of CPD

 I have been teaching for 5 years and have worked tirelessly in that time drive change and to provide a high standard of education for all learners in the area of Design and Technology.
-I am currently the Head of Design Technology at Upper Batley High School.
+I am currently the Deputy Headteacher at Upper Batley High School.

 SLE areas of specialism

-My main areas of specialism are in Design Technology and the leadership of Design Technology curriculum.
+My main areas of specialism are in Design Technology and the leadership of the curriculum.

 Current role and responsibilities

-I am currently Head of Design Technology at Upper Batley High school and I have held that position since September 2013.
+I am currently the Deputy Headteacher at Upper Batley High school.
 My main responsibilities are to raise attainment and achievement and to monitor and support learner progress within Design Technology.
 I am also responsible for leading on and developing the Design Technology provision, ensuring that we provide a broad and balanced programme of study.
 As well as my own duties as a classroom practitioner, I have responsibility over department finances, support and technical staff within Design Technology.